 The full version of the Hymn to Dakshinamurti or the Dakshinamurti Stotram consists of ten paragraphs or stanzas.
 It can be read in full by clicking here.
 “Dakshinamurti” literally means “the one who faces south,” which suggests an image of a great Being who is sat at the top or very highest or uppermost point and embraces the entirety of the world within his far-reaching gaze.
 A short extract from it used to be included in every issue of “The Theosophical Movement” magazine, when B. P. Wadia was editor: “Ah! the wonder of the Banyan Tree.
 There sits the Guru Deva, a youth, and the disciples are elders; the teaching is silence, and still the disciples’ doubts are dispelled.”

 T. Subba Row stated that the Masters teach that Amitabha Buddha (the Buddha of Infinite Light) himself dwelt at Shambhala and “established the Brotherhood” there.
-Deductions could also be made from “The Secret Doctrine” that he is Avalokiteshvara or Padmapani of Tibetan Buddhism or even the Vedic Vishvakarman, the one who sacrifices himself to himself, for the salvation of all.
-HPB has also suggested a link with the mysterious Biblical and Kabbalistic figure of Melchizedek.
+As we saw earlier, “the Pure Land of Amitabha Buddha” refers really to Shambhala.
+Deductions could also be made from “The Secret Doctrine” and elsewhere that he is Avalokiteshvara or Padmapani of Tibetan Buddhism or even the Vedic Vishvakarman, the one who sacrifices himself to himself, for the salvation of all.
+HPB has also suggested a link with the mysterious Biblical and Kabbalistic figure of Melchizedek, for in her commentary and notes on the Pistis Sophia, a Gnostic Gospel, she says: “For the occult significance of “Melchizedec” compare The Secret Doctrine, I, 208 and 265, on the “Great Sacrifice” and “Silent Watcher.””

-Numerous names could be applied to this Nameless One but it ultimately aids our understanding very little.
-Names often get in the way and become self-imposed mental barriers and obstructions to comprehension.
+Numerous names could be applied to this Nameless One but it ultimately only aids our understanding a little.
+Names sometimes get in the way and become self-imposed mental barriers and obstructions to comprehension.
+It may be noticed that comparatively little of a definite, detailed, and precise nature has been disclosed on these matters but what could we expect with regard to something so profoundly sacred?
+We should be grateful that even as much as this has been considered fit to be divulged to the world at large at this point in humanity’s evolution.
 As HPB said, “Of this subject we can say no more.”
 This greatness, this majesty, this love, this sacrifice, is barely within the realms of our comprehension anyway.

 The divine love that blazes ever bright within the Silent Watcher’s heart will not allow him to pass onward into infinite peace and liberation because “he would fain show the way to that region of freedom and light, from which he is a voluntary exile himself, to every prisoner who has succeeded in liberating himself from the bonds of flesh and illusion. . . . in short, he has sacrificed himself for the sake of mankind, though but a few Elect may profit by the GREAT SACRIFICE.”